YoBii/HullBreakerCompany/release/README.md

 #### EnemyBountyEvent
 * The amount of credits rewarded for each kill is now random.
 Similar to an above average scrap item
+	* Min/Max is configurable
 * The amount rewarded will show in game chat
-* There's a configurable limit to the amount of rewards
+* New config: Limit the amount of rewards.
+The final reward will pay 150% of Max

 #### HullBreakEvent
-* The event where you receive bonus credits now gives a random amount of credits (50-200)
+* The amount of bonus credits you receive is now random
+	* Min/Max is configurable
 * The amount will show in game chat

 #### NothingEvent
 * When the mod randomly selects _NothingEvent_ (no event) the event message is omitted from chat.
-With low `EventCount` such as `1` this makes it so events seem to be more random especially when combined with the option that increments the number of events every day.
+With event counts this makes it so events seem more random especially when combined with the option that increments the number of events every day.
 With high `EventCount` it simply prevents flooding the chat with empty lines from NothingEvent to a point where things become unreadable.
 This depends on your configuration (event count and event weights) of course
 * When all events on a given day are NothingEvent the entire NOTES ABOUT MOON section is omitted from game chat

 #### OnAPowderKegEvent
 * Now explodes mines periodically.
-Respects custom day lengths.
+Respects custom day lengths

 #### Readded events
 * TurretsEvent, OneForAllEvent, MaskedEvent